Here some of my Open Source projects which you might be interested into.

 awk.
 Although very powerful

 it lack of expressiveness.
-I found myself to have hundreds of
+I found myself having to process several

-but not yet so big enough to move to a BigData
+awk scripts but not yet so big enough to move to a BigData

 solution.
 The tool allow to easily define a processing function which